anoopsarkar/compilers-class/hw2.md

 provide a parser for the Decaf language that produces an abstract syntax tree for valid Decaf programs.

-Remember to push your solution source code to GitLab or other private repository:
+Remember to push your solution source code to your repository:

     cd answer
     git add decafast.y decafast.lex # and any other files such as decafast.cc and decafast-defs.h